-The biggest advantages of brute force attacks is that they are relatively simple to perform and, given enough time, they always work.
+The biggest advantages of brute force attacks is that they are relatively simple to perform and, given enough time and the lack of a mitigation strategy for the target, they always work.
 Every password-based system and encryption key out there can be cracked using a brute force attack.
-In fact the amount of time it takes to brute force into a system is a useful metric for gauging that system’s level of security.
+In fact, the amount of time it takes to brute force into a system is a useful metric for gauging that system’s level of security.

 On the other hand, brute force attacks are very slow, as they may have to run through every possible combination of characters before achieving their goal.
 This sluggishness is compounded as the number of characters in the target string increases (a string is just a combination of characters).
 For example, a four-character password takes significantly longer to brute force than a three-character password, and a five-character password takes significantly longer than a four-character password.
 Once character count is beyond a certain point, brute forcing a properly randomized password becomes unrealistic.

 If the target string is sufficiently long, then it could take a brute force attacker days, months, or even years to decode a properly randomized password.
 As a result of the current trend of requiring longer passwords and encryption keys, brute force attacks are quite a bit more difficult.
 When good passwords and encryption are utilized, attackers typically try other methods of code breaking such as social engineering or man-in-the-middle attacks.